ConorNield/NBA_Draft_Lottery/README.md

 2004 - NBA expanded to 30, making 14 potential lottery teams.
 The Charlotte Hornets however were elgible for the first pick the next year.
 2019- The lottery format changed to have 4 lottery picks instead of three.
 Odds were flattened as to prevent organizations from tanking.
 1995 and 2004 - The VAN and TOR picks in 1995 and CHA pick in 2004 were ignored since picks were given and not determined by lottery.

+Conclusions from regression data

+1. Change in winning percentage is statistically coorelated with lottery luck.
+Playoff success is not.
+2. The biggest outlier is the Golden State Warriors 1995 draft lottery in which they were ranked 5th pre draft and ended up with the first pick.
+Even though the lottery luck was high that year, they ended up with around the same record the following 8 years.
+3. The relationship between playoff success and lottery luck does not have normally distributed errors, indicating that it is not a liner relationship.